JasonC097/2048/README.md

 player loses (no more movements possible), a popup also occurs telling the player that they have lost the 2048 game.
 After exiting the popup, the player can start a new game to play again.

 The GameManager class checks when the player wins or loses.
-The
+While the movement class handles the combination logic and the movement of the tiles, it also helps determine when to generate new tiles.
+The responsibility lies to the movement class because they would be able to tell when changes to the board occur when movement happens.
+Generating new tiles creates a new tile object that are what is inside the 2-D observable list.

 ## Package Structure
 The package structure used has the JavaFXML in a separate package from the logic of the game.
 The necessary logic for